-Breastfeeding strengthens baby’s immune system and plays a crucial role, especially during the first year and beyond.
 Welcoming a newborn is exciting, but also overwhelming.
 Despite all your preparations—attending classes, reading books, and baby-proofing your home—nothing can fully prepare you for those first few weeks.
-Amidst the sleepless nights, breastfeeding can add to your fatigue.
+Amidst the sleepless nights, breastfeeding plays a crucial role in mother-baby bonding and optimal infant health.
 However, the benefits far outweigh the challenges.
-Let’s explore how breastfeeding supports your baby's immune health during this critical time.
+Let’s explore how breastfeeding strengthens your baby’s immune system during the first year and beyond.

-Breastmilk: How Breastfeeding strengthen your baby’s immune system
+Breastmilk: How Does Breastfeeding strengthen your baby’s immune system?

-Breastfeeding strengthens baby’s immune system by providing them with essential antibodies right from the start.
-Health organizations like the World Health Organization (WHO) recommend breastfeeding for at least the first year, with a goal of two years if possible.
-The reason?
-Breast milk is packed with antibodies—proteins that help fight off bacteria, viruses, and germs.
+Breastfeeding is optimal in strengthening a baby’s immune system by providing them with essential antibodies right from the start.
+Health organizations like the World Health Organization (WHO) recommend breastfeeding for at least the first year of life, with a goal of two years if possible.
+The reason why it’s recommended for longer than just a few months is because Breastmilk is packed with antibodies—proteins that help fight off bacteria, viruses, and germs.

-The first milk your body produces, called colostrum, is especially rich in these antibodies.
+The first milk your body produces, called colostrum, is especially rich in these antibodies, as well as proteins, fats, and sugars.
 Even if you only breastfeed for a short time, your baby receives vital immunity boosts from day one.

 The Lasting Benefits of Breastfeeding

-Breastfeeding strengthens baby’s immune system in the short and long term.
+Breastfeeding is optimal for your infant’s overall health in the short and long term.
 Every time you wake up for another feeding, remember that you’re not just nourishing your baby—you’re also building their natural defenses.
-This bond and the nutritional benefits of breast milk will help protect your baby now and in the future.
+This bond and the nutritional benefits of breast milk will help protect your baby now and in the long run.

 Conclusion: